oumoussa98/leeters/content/posts/setup-your-development-environment-properly.md

 }
 ```

-this function will compile the given files with the **\-Wall -Werror -Wextra -fsanitize=address** flgas also run the binary file if the compilation succeed.
+this function will compile the given files with the **\-Wall -Werror -Wextra -fsanitize=address** flags also run the binary file if the compilation succeed.

-now we have a proper shell, we need a proper files editor, i use vim to do every thing if you also use vim.

-i suggestion to take a look on this neovim config.
+now we have a proper shell, we need a proper files editor, i use vim to do every thing if you also use vim, i suggestion to take a look on this [neovim](https://github.com/neovim/neovim) config.
 [Lunar Vim](https://github.com/LunarVim/LunarVim).

 > i bet my vim is better than your vscode.

-unfortunately you can't install Lunar vim on mac's easily, you need some tools such rust, cargo, npm,
+unfortunately you can't install **Lunar vim** on 42 iMac's easily, you need some pre installed such rust, cargo, npm,

 but that's not a problem you can make your own config.